derryl0925/cse15l-lab-reports/lab1.md

 ![Image](testingCommands.png)

 If you want to log out of the remote server in your terminal, you can use either **Ctrl-D** or **Exit** in the terminal to leave.

+That will be the end of my tutorial!
+Thank you all for taking the time to read this!
+If you have any corrections or issues with the article, please contact me at **del021@ucsd.edu**